ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ## DNS

-When the identifier being validated is a domain name, the client can prove control of that domain by provisioning a TXT record containing a designated value for a specific validation domain name.
+When the identifier being validated is a domain name, the client can prove control of that domain by provisioning a TXT resource record containing a designated value for a specific validation domain name.

 type (required, string):